 I recently read about organizations and businesses in the future.
-Some of what I have read is authored by a management consulting firm, McKinsey & Company.
+Some of what I have read is written by a management consulting firm, McKinsey & Company.
 They do a lot of research and are considered thought leaders in business.
 As I read some of that information, it allowed me to reflect on Interstates.
 There are three main things I think are critical for our business in the years ahead.
 Those three things are ability, stability, and agility.

 - Application Development

 - And I know there are many others!

 You get a very powerful combination when you take all that ability, along with turnkey electrical solutions, including electrical construction, power engineering, and instrumentation.